 - position Defensive Backs Coach

-Torrian Gray begins his second season in Columbia.
+Torrian Gray begins his third season in Columbia.
 He was named the Gamecocks’ defensive backs coach on Jan.
 15, 2021.

-Gray, 48, has coached the secondary for 22 years, including 18 at the collegiate level and four in the NFL.
-He has developed a number of NFL defensive backs, including Brandon Flowers, Kam Chancellor, Kyle Fuller and Kendall Fuller at Virginia Tech and Teez Tabor, Marcus Maye, Quincy Wilson, Duke Dawson and C.J.
+Gray has coached the secondary for 23 years, including 19 at the collegiate level and four in the NFL.
+He has developed a number of NFL defensive backs, including Brandon Flowers, Kam Chancellor, Kyle Fuller and Kendall Fuller at Virginia Tech, along with Teez Tabor, Marcus Maye, Quincy Wilson, Duke Dawson and C.J.
 Henderson at Florida.
+Gamecock cornerbacks Cam Smith and Darius Rush were selected in the 2023 NFL Draft.

-In his first season with the Gamecocks, Carolina surrendered 180.8 yards per game through the air, the fewest since 2011.
+In 2021, Carolina surrendered 180.8 yards per game through the air, the fewest since 2011.
 They ranked first in the SEC and seventh in the nation in passing yards allowed per game.
-They intercepted 15 passes, tying for second in the SEC lead and tied for 14th in the country.
-Safety Jaylan Foster earned second-team All-America and first-team All-SEC honors after leading the team with 96 tackles and five interceptions.
-His five interceptions tied for fourth in the country.
-Cornerback Cam Smith defended 14 passes (3 interceptions and 11 breakups).
-His 1.3 passes defended per game ranked second in the SEC and ninth in the country.
+Carolina intercepted 15 passes, tying for second in the SEC lead and for 14th in the country.
+Safety Jaylan Foster earned second-team All-America and first-team All-SEC honors after leading the team with 96 tackles and five interceptions, tied for fourth in the country.
+Corner Cam Smith defended 14 passes with three INTs and 11 PBUs.

 Prior to his stint with the Gators, Gray worked with the defensive backs for the Washington franchise in the NFL.
-In 2017, his first season in Washington, Gray’s defensive backs helped produce the team’s strongest season against the pass in nearly a decade.
-The unit ranked third in the NFL in completion percentage allowed (57.6 percent), the team’s best ranking since leading the NFL in the category in 2005 (54.4), while finishing ninth in passing yards allowed per game (213.8, the team’s lowest since 2009) and 10th in opponent passer rating (81.0, lowest since 2008).
+In 2017, his first season in the nation’s capitol, Gray’s unit helped produce the team’s strongest season against the pass in nearly a decade.
+They ranked third in completion percentage allowed (57.6 percent), the team’s best ranking since leading the NFL in the category in 2005 (54.4), while finishing ninth in passing yards allowed per game (213.8, the team’s lowest since 2009) and 10th in opponent passer rating (81.0, lowest since 2008).
 One of his standout performers was former Gamecock D.J.
 Swearinger.

 In 2016, Gray served as the defensive backs coach at Florida.
-Under Gray’s guidance, cornerback Teez Tabor earned first-team All-SEC honors from both the Associated Press and the league’s coaches while also garnering second-team All-American honors from numerous outlets.
-Gray also helped guide defensive back Quincy Wilson to second-team All-SEC honors.
+Under Gray’s guidance, cornerback Teez Tabor earned first-team All-SEC and second-team All-American honors.
+Gray also helped guide defensive back Quincy Wilson to second-team All-SEC accolades.

 In 2014, the Hokies had the fourth-best pass defense (189.2 ypg) in the Atlantic Coast Conference despite losing All-American Kendall Fuller early in the season due to injury.
 His unit allowed opponents to complete just 49.6 percent of their passes, second-best in the conference.